plone/training/docs/effective-volto/development/bundle-analyzing.md

-Once you start developing your custom Volto project, you'll load a lot of third party code, your own code, etc. In short, you'll be asking your visitors to load, parse and execute a lot of Javascript code.
+Once you start developing your custom Volto project, you'll load a lot of third party code, your own code, etc. In short, you'll be asking your visitors to load, parse and execute a lot of JavaScript code.

-One of the key techniques to avoid loading all Volto code at once is to use the [Webpack code splitting](https://webpack.js.org/guides/code-splitting/) feature, which allows the big Javascript files to be split and load "on demand", as soon as new components require it.
+One of the key techniques to avoid loading all Volto code at once is to use the [Webpack code splitting](https://webpack.js.org/guides/code-splitting/) feature, which allows the big JavaScript files to be split and load "on demand", as soon as new components require it.
 See more about this in the [Lazy Loading](./lazyloading) chapter.